hapax/hapax.github.io/assets/unitary-orbits.md

 At the top we have the pure states as usual, and the mixed state at the white centroid.
-The grey dot represents the fully mixed state on two basis elements, These group-theoretic properties are nicely geometrised when we draw the wedge $W_d$, corresponding to sub-wedges $W_K$ with interiors parameterised by the coordinates $P_1, \ldots, P_K$ introduced above.
+The grey dot represents the fully mixed state on two basis elements.
+Note that the corners of the simplex are the only points at which geometrised when we draw the wedge $W_d$, corresponding to sub-wedges $W_K$ with interiors parameterised by the coordinates $P_1, \ldots, P_K$ introduced above.